-9 0 Minerals discussion, Questionning, Listening and Step 1: Teacher introduces the chapter by showing the students a small video.Step 2: Then the teacher explains the teacher about the agrarian economy.Step 3: Then the teacher explains them terms like cash crops, agriculture, irrigation.Step 4: Teacher then discusses the textual exercises with the students.
-At the end of the chapter, students should be able: • To learn about the agricultural and mineral resources of India. • To study the types of crops grown in India and understand why we are an agricultural country. • To learn about and locate the places where these crops are grown. • To know the types of minerals and where they are found. samples of crops such as rice, wheat, pulses and maize • a political map of India • a chart on the various ways in which the government helps farmers classroom Pages: 58-64 10 istries Listening and Step 1: Teacher introduces the lesson by explaining the term industries.
+9 Agriculture and Minerals Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher introduces the chapter by showing the students a small video.
+Step 2: Then the teacher explains the teacher about the agrarian economy.
+Step 3: Then the teacher explains them terms like cash crops, agriculture, irrigation.
+Step 4: Teacher then discusses the textual exercises with the students.
+At the end of the chapter, students should be able: • To learn about the agricultural and mineral resources of India. • To study the types of crops grown in India and understand why we are an agricultural country. • To learn about and locate the places where these crops are grown. • To know the types of minerals and where they are found. samples of crops such as rice, wheat, pulses and maize • a political map of India • a chart on the various ways in which the government helps farmers classroom Pages: 58-64 1.
+The teacher writes the letters of the alphabet on the board and asks the students to think and name a crop beginning with that alphabet.
+The students complete this activity.
+2. Teacher brings a few objects to class and then asks the students to tell the mineral from which a particular object was made.
+10 Our Industries Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher introduces the lesson by explaining the term industries.
 Step 2: Teacher then explains the students about cottage industries and small scale industries.
 Step 3: Teacher then explains the students about the factors relating to establishing industries.
 Step 4: Teacher then discusses the textual exercises with the students.
-At the end of the chapter, students should be able: • To understand the factors needed for an industry and the importance of these factors. • To recognize the different categories of industries. • To study some important Indian industries and their locations. • a chart on the factors needed for establishing an industry • Photographs to explain cottage industries, small and large scale industries • a wall map of India classroom Pages: 65-70 11 Our Questionning, Listening and Step 1 : Teacher starts the lesson with a video.
+At the end of the chapter, students should be able: • To understand the factors needed for an industry and the importance of these factors. • To recognize the different categories of industries. • To study some important Indian industries and their locations. a chart on the factors needed for establishing an industry • Photographs to explain cottage industries, small and large scale industries • a wall map of India classroom Pages: 65-70 1.
+With help of the Internet to write a paragraph on an industry of your choice.
+2. On an outline map of India, mark the location of some important industries like cotton, jute, paper and sugar.
+11 Our Heritage Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher starts the lesson with a video.
 Step 2: Then the teacher discusses them about the various heritages of our country.
 Step 3: Then the teacher discusses with them about various cultural, regional heritages.
 Step 4: At last the teacher discusses the textbook exercises with the students.
-At the end of the chapter, students should be able: • To understand the meaning of the term 'heritage'. • To understand the different kinds of heritage. • To learn about the various aspects of our national heritage. a collage of the prominent heritage of India • a physical map of India • an extract from any of the epics classroom Pages: 71-77 om Pages: 58-64 4 1.
-The teacher writes the letters of the alphabet on the board and asks the students to think and name a crop beginning with that alphabet.The students complete this activity.
-2. Teacher brings a few objects to class and then asks the students to tell the mineral from which a particular object was made. om Pages: 65-70 4 1.
-With help of the Internet to write a paragraph on an industry of your choice.
-2. On an outline map of India, mark the location of some important industries like cotton, jute, paper and sugar. om Pages: 71-77 4 1.
+At the end of the chapter, students should be able: • To understand the meaning of the term 'heritage'. • To understand the different kinds of heritage. • To learn about the various aspects of our national heritage. a collage of the prominent heritage of India • a physical map of India • an extract from any of the epics classroom Pages: 71-77 1.
 Teacher Organizes a rangoli competition in class.
-Teacher asks the students to use the available material for the competition and then let their creative ideas surface.Flower petals could also be used instead of colours.
+Teacher asks the students to use the available material for the competition and then let their creative ideas surface.
+Flower petals could also be used instead of colours.
 2. Teacher arranges for a virtual visit to the nearest museum or to a nearby historical monument.
 The visual impact will help reinforce learning and make it fun too.